emilda99/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a function that draws a diagonal line on the terminal
+Write a program that prints the numbers from 1 to 100, followed by a new line